 When you think of Tokyo, modern skyscrapers, large billboards, compact rooms, and lots of people come to mind.
-Contrary to popular perception, Tokyo offers the best greenery and scenery at its outskirts, as temples and parks look over Mount Fuji.
+Contrary to popular perception, Tokyo offers the best greenery and scenery at its outskirts, with astonishing temples and parks looking over Mount Fuji.

 Tokyo’s fast-paced culture is highlighted by its unique shopping experience, cozy dinning, and the many interesting theme parks it has at its disposal.
 From the diverse range of festivals it offers to the performing arts, you name it and Tokyo has it.

 This great metropolis also offers a varied array of sports and has hosted some of the biggest events in the world, including the 1964 Olympics and the 2002 soccer World Cup.
 Read more

 Nagoya is the fourth largest city in Japan and hosts some of the world’s largest businesses!
 What an excellent place to start your TESOL career!

 Nagoya gradually became an industrial hub and, today, it accounts for approximately 70% of Japan’s trade surplus.
 Major corporations in the automobile and aerospace industries have their headquarter office established in Nagoya.
 Toyota, Mitsubishi, Boeing, and Fuji to name just a few.

 Nagoya is well-known for its museums, offering a variety of traditional exhibitions, such as the Nagoya Castle, and Aichi Arts Center.
 In addition, it is a city that hosts many industry related exhibitions such as the Toyota Commemorative Museum of Industry and Technology and the Nagoya City Tram & Subway Museum.
 Japanese authorities took pivotal steps to restore The Honmaru Palace, which was destroyed in World War II.
 This Palace will showcase wonderful samples of Shoin-zukuri architecture from the feudal era by 2016.
 Read more